asthana-jee/Python-Playlist_downloader/README.md

 First it fetches every video's link and stores it in a list.
 Then one by one downloads it.

-==The program is not fast.
+== The program is not fast.
 I understand better code implementation is required.
-But this project was just to understand github.==
+But this project was just to understand github. ==